TIBSOVO in combination with azacitidine for treatment of newly diagnosed IC-ineligible mIDH1 AML

 Potassium increased | 12% | 1% |

-bThe denominator used to calculate percentages is the number of treated subjects who can be evaluated for Common Terminology for Adverse Events (CTCAE) criteria for each parameter in each arm.
+cThe denominator used to calculate percentages is the number of treated subjects who can be evaluated for Common Terminology Criteria for Adverse Events (CTCAE) for each parameter in each arm.

 - TIBSOVO + azacitidine was associated with fewer severe cytopenias compared with azacitidine1,2